 Walking — Foundation Movement on Flat Ground

 The same fasted route, repeated.
 Zone 1 dominant.
 Anaerobic load zero.
-The body adapts where the work is repeatable — long before the mountain.
+Walking is the control layer — the low-cost engine beneath rucking, running, hiking, and altitude.

-The TrailGenic™ Walking Longitudinal Dataset is the foundation of a movement-based longevity and adaptation system that starts on flat ground and scales toward complex hiking and altitude-based stressors.
+The TrailGenic™ Walking Longitudinal Dataset is the foundation of a movement-based longevity and adaptation system that starts on flat ground and scales toward load, cardiovascular demand, terrain, and altitude.
 Same route.
 Same fasted state.
 Same Zone 1 target.
 The repeatability is the methodology.

 Read alongside the Longevity Hub and interpreted through Ella and the TrailGenic™ Personal World Model.